Fast magnetic reconnection structures in Poynting-flux dominated jets: Discussion and Conclusions

 The implications of our findings, specially for the VHE emission observed in Poynting-flux dominated relativistic jets are rather important.
 The reconnection search algorithm here employed can, in principle, be applied to any simulated system, including those with higher Lorentz factors, magnetization, and variability as, for instance, the observed blazars with TeV flares with time-scales of the order of hundred seconds \citep[see, e.g.,][]{aharonian_etal_07, albert_etal_07b}, or GRBs \citep[e.g.,][]{drenkhahn_2002,giannios_spruit_2007,zhang_yan_11}.
 Employing this algorithm in a systematic study of 3D relativistic MHD jets subject to fast reconnection driven by, e.g., CDK as in this work, or other instabilities \citep[see e.g.,][]{nishikawa_etal_2020}, or by mechanisms like the mini jets-in-a-jet model \citep[e.g.][]{giannios_etal_09}, or the striped jet model \citep{giannios_uzdensky2019}, will allow to disentangle over these different processes and constrain their applicability.
+However, as stressed, the algorithm has limitations, even with the sample constraints applied in the present work specially in the identification of structures which are not reconnecting.
+More sophisticated methods can be used in future works.
+For instance, as discussed in Section \ref{sec:mag_structures}, the time-evolution analysis of the magnetic structure images is a way to identify reconnection sites at different stages.
+Despite the high number of images necessary to this method, machine learning techniques can be applied to recognize and automatically select such events.
+Recently, \citet{jafari_etal_2020} have presented a new method based on the correlation between the magnetic field-fluid slippage and the system's stochasticity level, that can be evaluated by the scalar field $\Psi ={1\over2}\boldsymbol{B}_l \cdot \boldsymbol{B}_L$, where $\boldsymbol{B}_l$ and $\boldsymbol{B}_L$ correspond to renormalized magnetic fields at different scales ($l$ and $L$).
+This method also represents a powerful tool for the identification of reconnection structures in turbulent environments and future work should confront both techniques.